How to use IBM® App Connect with ServiceNow

 Use templates to quickly create flows for ServiceNow

 Learn how to use App Connect templates to quickly create flows that complete actions on ServiceNow.
-For example, open the Templates gallery, and then search for ServiceNow.
+For example, go to the Discover page and search for ServiceNow.

 Dashboard tile for a template that uses ServiceNow